Does running help depression? If you’re depressed and not running, you need to get started right away.

 4. Depression Can’t Fight Running

-Most people aren’t able to achieve a runners high with every outing, but even if you never experience that, running releases beta-endorphins naturally and automatically.
+Most people aren’t able to achieve a runners high with every outing, but even if you never experience that, you will release beta-endorphins naturally and automatically.

 Running brings on a most complete feeling of peace and happiness as your body comes to that place of seemingly effortless movement.
 When all your body parts are working and operating in complete unison, and your mind is free from the stress and anxiety of living in today’s society — there’s no place for depression to exist.